-On May 23, 2014; the Queensland Competition Authority stated the appropriate feed-in tariff for regional Queensland in 2014–15 is 9.07 cents per kWh while the carbon tax is still active.
-Should the carbon tax be repealed during the period, it estimates the value would be 6.53 cents per kWh.
+On May 23, 2014; the Queensland Competition Authority stated the appropriate feed-in tariff for regional Queensland in 2014–15 is 9.07 cents per kWh while the carbon tax was still active.

 In South East Queensland, there will be no regulated feed-in tariff from 30 June 2014 for those not signed up under the 44 cent arrangement.
 Instead, the rates will be determined by electricity retailers.